Iso-Mike/MikhaelSaab-Projects/UniversityRegistrationSystem/README.md

-# FineDine Reservation System
+# University Registration System

 ## Author
 Mikhael Saab

 ## Overview
-The University Reservation System is a robust and scalable software application designed for advanced university management operations.
-It leverages structured data handling and efficient algorithmic solutions to optimize the management of patrons and their reservation details.
-The system is built on a foundation of modular programming principles, ensuring high maintainability and ease of future enhancements.
+The University Registration System is a comprehensive software application designed to manage student and course registrations efficiently.
+This system is capable of handling a large volume of data, offering a robust solution for universities to maintain student records, course details, and enrollment information.
+It is developed with modularity and scalability in mind, ensuring that it can be adapted to the growing needs of educational institutions.

 ## Features
-- **Dynamic Data Management:** Utilizes dynamic data structures, including linked lists, for efficient storage and retrieval of patron and reservation information.
-This ensures optimal memory usage and performance.
+- **Efficient Data Management:** Utilizes custom data structures and dynamic arrays for optimal performance in data manipulation and retrieval.
-- **Linked List Implementation:** Employs singly and doubly linked lists to manage data, allowing for efficient insertion, deletion, and traversal operations, crucial for real-time data updates and queries.
-- **Algorithmic Efficiency:** Implements sophisticated algorithms for data manipulation, offering fast and reliable access to reservation details and patron records.
-- **Modular Design:** Architecturally structured with a modular approach, separating user interface logic, data handling, and business logic into distinct components.
+- **Advanced Registration Logic:** Supports complex registration scenarios, including course prerequisites, registration limits, and waitlist management.
+- **User-Friendly Interface:** Provides a simple and intuitive interface for both administrative staff and students to navigate and use the system effectively.
+- **Modular Design:** Features a clear separation of concerns, dividing the system into core components such as student management, course management, and registration control.
-- **Robust Error Handling:** Rigorously designed to handle edge cases and user input errors, guaranteeing a stable and reliable user experience.
+- **Robust Error Handling:** Includes comprehensive error checking to prevent and manage exceptions, ensuring reliable system performance.
-- **Data Persistence:** Equipped with functionalities for pre-loading initial data sets, paving the way for future integration with persistent storage solutions.
+- **Data Persistence:** Designed to interface with external data storage solutions, facilitating easy data backup and retrieval.

 ## Source Files
+- `main.cc`: The main driver of the application.
-- `main.c`: Main program flow and user interface.
+- `Control.cc`, `View.cc`, `School.cc`: Coordinate the flow of the application and handle the user interface.
-- `patrons.c`: Manages patron-related functionalities.
-- `resv.c`: Handles reservation-related operations.
-- `load.c`: Loads initial data into the system.
-- `restaurant.c`: Core functions for restaurant management.
+- `Student.cc`, `Course.cc`, `Registration.cc`, `RegList.cc`: Handle the business logic related to students, courses, registrations, and registration lists respectively.
+- `CourseArray.cc`, `StuArray.cc`: Manage arrays of courses and students.

 ## Header Files
-- `defs.h`: Defines essential structures and constants used across the program.
+- `defs.h`: Defines essential constants and structures used across the system.
+- `Control.h`, `View.h`, `School.h`, `Student.h`, `Course.h`, `Registration.h`, `RegList.h`, `CourseArray.h`, `StuArray.h`: Header files declaring the classes and their methods for managing various aspects of the system.

 ## How to Compile and Run
-- **Compilation: make**
+- **Compilation:** `make` (ensure your Makefile is set up to compile these files)
-- **Execution: ./FineDineManager**
+- **Execution:** `./UniRegSystem`

 ## Usage Instructions
-- **Execute the Application:** Run `./FineDineManager` in the terminal to start the program.
+- **Execute the Application:** Run `./UniRegSystem` in the terminal to start the system.
-- **Access Main Menu:** Interact with the main menu to explore different functionalities.
+- **Interact with the System:** Follow the on-screen prompts to navigate through the registration process, manage student profiles, and handle course offerings.

+Feel free to adjust or extend any part of this README based on specific functionalities or additional details you'd like to include about your system!